 Travel While Abroad

-Most study abroad students travel within the host country and to neighboring countries as well.
-Take advantage of weekends and vacations.
-Travel before or after the study abroad program is also possible, but check with the study abroad program provider first because some countries have restrictions on this.
-Also be sure to find out if a visa is required to visit any nearby countries.
+Many study abroad students travel within the host country and to neighboring countries during weekends and vacations.
+Be sure to find out if a visa is required to visit any nearby countries.
+Travel before or after the study abroad program is also possible, but check with the study abroad program provider first, as some countries have restrictions on this.

 Since Europe is the most traditional study abroad destination, there are many resources available for travel between European countries.
 Discount airlines are rapidly becoming the most inexpensive way to travel in Europe.
 Often they fly into smaller airports, but the savings can be significant.
 The train is also a cheap and convenient way to travel Europe.
 Eurail passes are available to American tourists and may be tailored to fit a student’s specific travel plans.
 Passes are available for every country in Western Europe, as well as most Eastern European countries.